FluentLenium/FluentLenium/README.md

 $(".fluent"()).axes().precedingSiblings()
 ```

-## Selected Elements
+## Located Elements

 ### Actions
-Fluent Selectors have methods to interact with the selected elements:
+Fluent Locators have methods to interact with located elements:

 ```java
 // click/double-click on all the enabled elements.